openharmony/arkcompiler_runtime_core/static_core/plugins/ets/doc/spec/16_gui.rst

 ===================

-*@Consume* is a field-level annotation that establishes two-way synchronization between a child component *at an arbitrary nesting level* and a parent component.
+*@Consume* is a field-level annotation that establishes two-way synchronization between a child component *at an arbitrary nesting level*, and a parent component.

 An *@Consume*-annotated field in a child component shares the same value with a field in the parent component; the parent component’s source field must be